scuzzydude/asimov/asimov.md

 ### Agency

-With physical artwork the basis of scoot is straight-forward.
+With physical artwork the basis of Scoot is straight-forward.
 The scootage is responsible for the preservation of an artist's physical expression of genius.
 Around artwork, it's easy to build and accumulate the historical record of both the artist and the artifact on the scoot-chain.
 It's also quite clear what the responsibilities are -- mainly, don't lose the artwork.

 How can we build a similar valuation system around the Intellectual Property output of an artist like Led Zeppelin?
 Led Zeppelin's music is not in the public domain, yet anyone can hear every song they ever recorded for \$10 a month on a streaming service, along with everything else you want to listen to.
 That expense is sure to keep evaporating as we climb the digital stairway.
 If the demand exists -- the appreciation of Led Zeppelin's genius or just the vanity of nostalgia -- the music will be available.